Skip to main content

 Sarah P. Duke Gardens executive director Bill LeFevre said he is delighted that this project will greatly enhance the visitor experience and provide significant upgrades to infrastructure.
 “Duke Gardens is one of the most visited destinations in the Triangle, and the Garden Gateway allows us to better serve our growing community.
 The new entranceway improves access and wayfinding, and the Barnes Welcome Center greatly enhances visitor amenities and services.
 We sincerely appreciate the community support that made this project possible and look forward to welcoming both new and returning visitors.”

-The $30 million project was inspired by a vision of enhancing Duke Gardens as a vibrant hub for students, the university community and the public, while retaining the character that has made it one of the region’s most beloved places.
+The project was inspired by a vision of enhancing Duke Gardens as a vibrant hub for students, the university community and the public, while retaining the character that has made it one of the region’s most beloved places.
 It is funded by private contributions, including lead gifts from the Barnes Family Foundation and The Duke Endowment.

 The Garden Gateway includes: